Authentication Overview

 Create Configuration File

-carefully, as this name will be used in front-end services and injected into user authData, making it potentially difficult to change later.
+carefully, as this name will be used in front-end services and injected into user authData, making it potentially difficult to change later.- The

 scopes